aszymik/ATAC-STARR-seq-CNN/README.md

 ## Using convolution neural networks (CNN) for better understanding of human genome

 This project constitutes a convolutional neural network for predicting regulatory regions in a multi-class classification task.
-It is an extension of https://github.com/marnifora/magisterka repository.
+It is an extension of https://github.com/marnifora/magisterka and https://github.com/regulomics/RegSeqNet repositories.

 ### Versions
 Python 3.10